 What Are The Symptoms Of Seasonal Affective Disorder?

 What are the symptoms of SAD?
 Not every person with seasonal affective disorder will experience all of the symptoms below.
 However, the following are common signs of SAD:

 - Feeling depressed most of the day

-- Lack of interest in your favorite hobbies
+- Lack of interest in your favorite hobbies or activities

 - Not wanting to socialize

 - Sleeping longer than usual

 - Finding it difficult to focus and concentrate